PDAL/PDAL/doc/stages/writers.pgpointcloud.rst

   * **ght** applies a "geohash tree" compression by sorting the points into a prefix tree

 overwrite
   To drop the table before writing set to 'true'.
 To append to the table set to 'false'.
-[Default: **true**]
+[Default: **false**]

 srid
   Spatial reference ID (relative to the `spatial_ref_sys` table in PostGIS) to store with the point cloud schema.
 [Default: **4326**]